ninjaiscoding/ninjaiscoding/README.md

 ---

 **🔭 Right now I’m working on:**
-A **Discord Chatbot which can performs action on specific commond** focusing on monthly sales trends, forecasting, and performance metrics to help businesses make sense of their data.
+A **Discord Chatbot which can performs action on specific commond**

 **🌱 I’m currently learning & exploring:**